eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 ## [Slide 8: Bpftime - Userspace eBPF Runtime]

 "Now, let's talk about bpftime itself — our userspace eBPF runtime that's all about speed and functionality.
-Imagine having the agility of a cat and the power of an elephant; that's bpftime in the eBPF universe.

 Here's the deal: with bpftime, Uprobes.
 Our userspace uprobe can be spped up to 10 times faster than the traditional kernel uprobe.
 And just like kernel uprobe, you don't need any manual instrumentation or restart processes.